-The goal of the current retrospective clinical study was to evaluate the need, usage patterns, and adverse effects of opioid and non-opioid analgesics that were recommended after sinus surgery.
-The Department of ENT and HNS conducted the study.
-Subjects who had sinonasal surgery at the ENT department made up the research population.
-140 male and female individuals, who underwent septoplasty and sinonasal surgery at the institution, were included in the research.
-Subjects who had undergone functional endoscopic sinus surgery in any capacity, such as whole house FESS, maxillary sinus surgery, ethmoidal or frontal surgery, turbinoplasty, or septoplasty, were eligible to participate in the study.
+The goal of the current retrospective clinical study was to evaluate the necessity, usage patterns, and adverse effects of opioid and non-opioid analgesics that were recommended after sinus surgery.
+The Government Medical College Associated Hospital in Rajouri, Jammu and Kashmir's Department of ENT and HNS conducted the study.
+Subjects who had sinonasal surgery in the department of ENT made up the study population.

+One hundred and forty male and female individuals, who underwent septoplasty and sinonasal surgery at the institute, were included in the study.
+The study's inclusion requirements included participants who had undergone any degree of functional endoscopic sinus surgery, such as maxillary sinus surgery, turbinoplasty, septoplasty, ethmoidal or frontal surgery, and complete house FESS.
 The participants who had undergone a septorhinoplasty were excluded.

-Following the last research participant enrollment, postoperative pain was measured for 3 days to 5 days with the NRS (numeric rating scale).
+Following the final enrollment of research participants, postoperative pain was measured using the NRS (numeric rating scale) over a period of three to five days.
 The requirement for non-opioid analgesics was evaluated in each participant and associated with the demographic information and surgical factors.
-It was also documented which participants took analgesics when they had a high pain score of >4 or upon request.
-Every postoperative analgesic that was taken throughout the recovery period was tallied.
+The individuals who used analgesics when the pain score was higher than four or when there was a demand.
+Every postoperative analgesic that was taken during the recovery period was tallied.
 Sinonasal problems, procedure information, comorbidities, demographic information, and medical history were all documented and evaluated for each participant.

 Splints were administered for seven days to the participants who had septoplasty, and nasal packing was administered for one day to every subject who had FESS.
 Tamponade made of merocele was used for the nasal packing.
-After one day, the nasal packing was removed, and the nasal care following the sinonasal surgery was initiated with the xylometazoline emulsion and xylometazoline spray following septoplasty and with a topical steroid following FESS.
+After one day, the nasal packing was removed, and the patient began receiving nasal care for the sinonasal surgery.
+This included using xylometazoline emulsion and spray after septoplasty, as well as topical steroids after FESS.

 A common sympathomimetic substance used in decongestant nasal spray formulations is xylometazoline.
 In addition, the xylometazoline emulsion contained dexamethasone and menthol, which were administered as a spray three times a day.
-The nasal spray did not include any analgesic component and did not employ one either.
+The nasal spray did not contain any analgesic component and did not employ one either.
 The clinical information system and the institute's data record provided the necessary information.

-A shift in the research subjects' NRS (numeric rating scores) ratings on each post-operative day was the main outcome measured.
+A shift in the study subjects' NRS (numeric rating scores) ratings on each post-operative day was the main outcome measured.
 The frequencies of complications and the quantity of opioid and non-opioid analgesics used were the study's secondary outcomes.

-The collected data were evaluated statistically using the SPSS software version 21.0 (IBM, NY, USA) and paired t-test for comparison of the changes in the pain scores.
-The data were expressed in numbers and percentages and means and standard deviation.
-The significance levels were kept at p<0.05.
+Using the SPSS software version 21.0 (IBM, NY, USA) and a paired t-test to compare changes in pain levels, the collected data were statistically evaluated.
+The information was presented using percentages, means, standard deviations, and numbers.
+A significance threshold of p<0.05 was maintained.